 March 2007 Elected Member of East Anglian Marine Artists

-Author of Acrylic Workshop II, published in 15 languages by Dorling Kindersley 2008 .
-Available in hardback at Southwold Gallery all good bookshops.
+Author of ‘Acrylics Workshop II, published in 15 languages by Dorling Kindersley 2008.

 2004 House of Lords – London “Best of Britain’ Exhibition